• Skip to primary navigation

 10 Things To Know About Being Stationed At Fort Campbell

-Almost eleven years ago, our family flew into Nashville and started the Fort Campbell chapter of our lives.
-While my husband got out of active duty in 2014, he joined the National Guard, and we stayed put here in Clarksville, TN.
+In 2010, our family flew into Nashville and started the Fort Campbell chapter of our lives.
+When my husband got out of active duty in 2014, he joined the National Guard, and we stayed put here in Clarksville, TN.
 I have now lived here longer than anywhere else besides where I grew up.

 If you just found out you are going to be stationed at Fort Campbell, congratulations!
 While I can’t guarantee what type of experience you will have here, you can have an excellent one.
 Not everyone likes Ft.
-Campbell, some people hate Ft.
-Campbell, but others love the place and plan to stay here long term.
+Campbell; some people hate it, but others love the place and plan to stay here long-term.

 1. Fort Campbell is on the border of Tennessee and Kentucky, literally